yaya2devops/johnty/README.md

 He is also the source of my discipline and desire to make my life better in the long run.

-Obviously, I can't think of him enough, but I can help someone get to know him.
+Obviously, I can't thank him enough, but I can be of a help for someone getting to know him.

 So here's a collection of some of his favorite things of all time (Technical and non-technical).